opl-/beatsaber-http-status/protocol.md

 		"songHash": String, // Unique beatmap identifier.
 Same for all difficulties.
 Is extracted from the levelId and will return null for OST and WIP songs.
 		"levelId": String, // Raw levelId for a song.
 Same for all difficulties.
-		"songBPM": Number, // Song Beats Per Minute "noteJumpSpeed": Number, // Song note jump movement speed, how fast the notes move towards the player.
+		"songBPM": Number, // Song Beats Per Minute "noteJumpSpeed": Number, // Song note jump movement speed, determines how fast the notes move towards the player.
+		"noteJumpStartBeatOffset": Number, // Offset in beats for the Half Jump Duration, tweaks how far away notes spawn from the player.
 		"songTimeOffset": Integer, // Time in millis of where in the song the beatmap starts.
 Adjusted for song speed multiplier.
 		"start": null | Integer, // UNIX timestamp in millis of when the map was started.
 Changes if the game is resumed.
 Might be altered by practice settings.
 		"paused": null | Integer, // If game is paused, UNIX timestamp in millis of when the map was paused. null otherwise.